alacrity-ai/rpg-mmo/README.md

 1. Clone the repository
 2. Navigate to the repository folder you just cloned
-3. (Optional): Rename `.env.example` to `.env` and adjust as necessary (It will work out of the box for dev testing)
-4. Start the all services with docker-compose, with command: `make up`
+3. Start the all services with docker-compose, with command: `make up`

 **NOTE**: Docker/Docker Desktop must be installed